Cryptopay API

 For those who rely on API request to initiate certain operations, new API query parameters will be introduced for coin withdrawals (payouts) and invoice refunds (sent to external wallets), i.e. any outbound crypto operations.

 If you are ready to comply with Travel Rule and provide the information about the transactions on your account, these parameters would have to be included in the request.
-An example of API request for a Coin Withdrawal will look like this:
+An example of API for a Coin Withdrawal will look like this:

 curl -X "POST" "https://business.cryptopay.me/api/coin_withdrawals" \